RRH Saxa Vord

 Remote Radar Head Saxa Vord or RRH Saxa Vord (aka RAF Saxa Vord), is a Royal Air Force radar station located on the island of Unst, the most northern of the Shetland Islands in Scotland.
 As of July 2019 it is once more a fully operational radar station, after closure in 2006.
 The station's motto Praemoneo de Periculis ('Premonition of Peril') reflects its role.

 RAF Saxa Vord is further north than Saint Petersburg in Russia, and on the same latitude as Anchorage, Alaska.
 The station was named after Saxa Vord, which is the highest hill on Unst at 935 ft.
 It holds the unofficial British record for wind speed, which in 1992 was recorded at 197 mph — just before the measuring equipment blew away.

 History

 Early years

 The island of Unst has played an important part in the defence of the UK since the outbreak of the Second World War.
-By 1945, there were two radar sites on the island – one on Saxa Vord hill, and the other at Skaw on the east coast.
+By 1945, there were two radar sites on the island; one on Saxa Vord hill, and the other at Skaw on the east coast.
 This latter is the older, being built in 1941, and was part of the Chain Home radar network as part of the defences of the RAF Sullom Voe flying boat base.
-Skaw closed in 1947.
+Skaw closed in 1947, with Historic Environment Scotland describing its remains as "a remarkably well-preserved military complex... [with] an important part to play in the story of the defence of the United Kingdom during World War Two."